 - $1 earned credit when you spend $7.5o or more at Dunkin Donuts

-You can also earn $10 per person you refer that signs up for a Chime card.
-We haven’t included our own referral link in this post as we are still researching this card.
+Chime is currently offering you $10 per person who signs up using your card, the person you refer also gets a $10 bonus.
+They need to add $50 to their account for you both to get the bonus.
+You can use our referral link by clicking here.
 Feel free to share yours in the comments section, but your comment must be of substance and offer our readers something they might not already know about this card.
 If you just spam your referral link the comment will be removed.

 The maximum amount that can be loaded to this reloadable card depends on the method used.
 Here are the limitations (emphasis mine):

 - Direct deposit of payroll or benefits: up to $9,999.99 each calendar day; posted on the payment date of the deposit

 - Bank transfer or PayPal transfer: up to $500.00 each calendar day with a maximum of $2,000 in a calendar month; posted on the payment date of the deposit

 - Account transfers initiated through Chime in a mobile application or website: up to $200.00 each calendar day with a maximum of $1,000 in a calendar month; posted within 5 business days of initial request

 - Bank debit card: up to $100/day; within minutes of approved transaction

 - Doesn’t work: MetaBank Visa Gift Card, U.S Bank Visa Gift Card